What could get more expensive if Trump launches a new trade war with Mexico and Canada

 The new round of tariffs Trump is prepared to impose comes as the US has grown increasingly reliant on imports from Mexico and Canada.

 For the first time in more than two decades, Mexico overtook China as the top exporter of goods to the US last year, according to Commerce Department trade data.
-China is now the second top exporter of goods into the US, and trailing very close behind it is Canada.
-That’s a big shift from just two years ago, when China was the top exporter of goods into the US, and Canada and Mexico hardly came close to it.
+China is now the No. 2 exporter of goods into the US, and trailing very close behind it is Canada.
+That’s a big shift from just two years ago, when China was the top exporter of goods into the US, and Canada and Mexico hardly came close.

-This means that the new tariffs Trump pledged will be virtually inescapable for Americans as businesses are poised to pass along the higher costs they face as a result to consumers.
+This means that the new tariffs Trump pledged will be virtually inescapable for Americans, as businesses facing higher costs will likely pass that along to consumers.

 The-CNN-Wire